MetOffice/CSET/docs/source/reference/recipe-format.rst

 should be a string of the form ``module.function``.
 For additional inputs the key should be the name of the argument.

-The ``post-steps:`` key is used for collating together the output of the processing steps to produce the final output.
+The ``collate:`` key is used for collating together the output of the processing steps to produce the final output.
 This allows for the expensive processing to be parallelised over many compute nodes, with just the final visualisation of the data done in a single job to ensure it has all of the data.